NetEng-Pro/netwk-pro-web/legal/TERMS.md

 ### 1. Introduction

-Welcome to Network Pro Strategies (Network Pro)!
+Welcome to Network Pro Strategies ("Network Pro")!
 By accessing or using any of our platforms, you agree to be bound by these Terms and Conditions ("T&C").
 If you do not agree to these terms, please refrain from using our services. _For the purposes of this document, "Network Pro Strategies" and "Network Pro" collectively refer to the business, its owners, operators, and all associated platforms._

 > 📌 Note: This is not an exhaustive list of platforms to which these terms
 > apply.
 Additional platforms not explicitly mentioned may still be subject to